Dani Guindos

-Daniel "Dani" Guindos López (born 19 April 1984) is a Spanish professional football manager and former player who is an assistant coach for Ligue 1 club AS Monaco.
+Daniel "Dani" Guindos López (born 19 April 1984) is a Spanish professional football coach and former player.

 Club career

 Born on 19 April 1984 in Gijón, Spain, Guindos began his youth career at Sporting Gijón aged nine.
 After several years, Guindos played senior football at La Braña, before joining Llano 2000.

 Managerial career

 Guindos started his managerial career with the youth team of Real Madrid.
-Guindos became the head coach of Alcorcón B in 2018, staying there one season.
+Guindos became the head coach of AD Alcorcón B in 2018, staying there one season.
 In October 2019 he was appointed coach of Equatorial Guinea, becoming the youngest head coach to date.
 He was dismissed on 7 November 2019.
-After that, he became an assistant coach for AS Monaco.
+After that, he became an assistant coach of Robert Moreno at AS Monaco FC.